boston college art's council

 Instrument Petting Zoo

-BC band students will give children an opportunity to touch, feel, and play the brass instruments - trumpet, trombone, French horn, and tuba.
+This past year BC band students have given children an opportunity to touch, feel, and play the brass instruments - trumpet, trombone, French horn, and tuba.
+This has been a great way to get kids of all ages interested in music and band.

 WHAT PARENTS NEED TO KNOW